 Why the range?
 Because some venues don’t require as much heavy lifting on the decoration front.
 For example, an outdoor wedding ceremony and reception needs more minimal décor than a hotel ballroom that’s basically a blank slate.

 To better understand how much you should budget for these items, The Knot provides couples with a recommended wedding budget breakdown.
 For flowers, décor and lighting, they recommend allocating 12% of your budget.
-So, what is that quick match?
+So, what is that quick math?

 - $10,000 Wedding Budget = $1,200 décor and floral budget